-For example, did you know that a cup of coffee (kopi) has three teaspoons of sugar?
+For example, did you know that a cup of coffee (kopi) has four teaspoons of sugar?
 Compare this to a cup of

 You’ll slash one entire teaspoon of sugar just by replacing your daily cup of

 kopi siu dai!
-One teaspoon doesn’t sound like much but remember that we only need 9-11 teaspoons a day.
+One teaspoon doesn’t sound like much but remember that we should limit to no more than 10 teaspoons a day.

 What are some other changes we can make to our drink orders to cut down on sugar?